MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 ## Verify and troubleshoot data collection
-Once you install the DCR, it may take several minutes for the changes to take effect.
-You can use a Log Analytics query to verify that you're collecting data as expected and verify the results of any transformations.
-If you don't get expected results, you can use the [DCR monitoring](data-collection-monitor.md) features to troubleshoot the issue.
+Once you install the DCR, it may take several minutes for the changes to take effect and data to be collected with the updated DCR.
+If you don't see any data being collected, it can be difficult to determine the root cause of the issue.
+Use the [DCR monitoring](data-collection-monitor.md) features to troubleshoot the issue.
 This includes metrics and logs that can help you identify the root cause of the issue.

 [DCR metrics](./data-collection-monitor.md#dcr-metrics) are collected automatically for all DCRs, and you can analyze them using metrics explorer like the platform metrics for other Azure resources.
 Enable [DCR error logs](./data-collection-monitor.md#enable-dcr-error-logs) to get detailed error information when data processing is not successful.

-If you're missing expected data in your Log Analytics workspace, follow these basic steps to troubleshoot the issue.
-This assumes that you enabled DCR logging as described above.
+If you don't see data being collected, follow these basic steps to troubleshoot the issue.

 1. Check metrics such as `Logs Ingestion Bytes per Min` and `Logs Rows Received per Min` to ensure that the data is reaching Azure Monitor.
 If not, then check your data source to ensure that it's sending data as expected.
 2. Check `Logs Rows Dropped per Min` to see if any rows are being dropped.
 This may not indicate an error since the rows could be dropped by a transformation.
 If the rows dropped is the same as `Logs Rows Dropped per Min` though, then no data will be ingested in the workspace.
 Examine the `Logs Transformation Errors per Min` to see if there are any transformation errors.